spackows/CASCON-2018_Analyzing_images/search-and-rescue/README.md

 - `sar-nothing.zip`**

 ## Class names
-The sample notebooks and apps expect the classes to be named the same as the training files, but without the `'flags-'` prefix and without the `.zip` extension:
+The sample notebooks and apps expect the classes to be named the same as the training files, but without the `'sar-'` prefix and without the `.zip` extension:
 - blocks
 - car
 - horse